lg550055/madlib-cli/README.md

 ### Author: Polo Gonzalez

 ### Description
-Madlib game structure.
+Madlib game.
+Welcomes user.
+Briefly explains game.
+Asks for user input.
+Displays story with user input words in it.

+*specifically for lab 03 minimal requirements:*
-3 distinct functions, each of which has individual responsibility.
+3 distinct functions, each of which has individual responsibility:

 - **read_template** raises and exception if the path passed does not lead to a file, otherwise returns a string of the file's text
 - **parse_template** takes a string (for this game the one returned by read_template) and returns a string with language parts removed and a separate list of those language parts